BrianVianaC7/Balanced-tree-maximum-heap/README.md

 # Balanced-tree-maximum-heap
-Balanced tree maximum heap using C++ with recursivity
+	Built a maximum heap program of a balanced tree, using recursity for the heap, both to added new elements to the tree and eliminate elements of the tree.

 The complete project is in the .zip